vorpalnet/blade/test/test-b2bua/README.md

 Drive it with its own siblings: [test-uac](../test-uac/README.md) originates calls and [test-uas](../test-uas/README.md) answers them, so a call runs Alice → **test-b2bua** → Bob end to end.
-Point test-uac at test-b2bua with test-uas behind it, place a call, and watch the lifecycle log trace the exchange leg by leg.
+Point test-uac at test-b2bua with test-uas behind it, place a call, and watch the lifecycle log trace the exchange dialog by dialog.
 Standalone SIPp scenarios live in `testing/` for driving the app without the pair.

 ## Related modules